Landryl/pkicits_analysis/ukano_models/README.md

-On our models, UKano does not directly produces valid input for proverif.
+On our models, UKano may not directly produces valid input for ProVerif.

 A script is provided that does the automatable part of producing theses models.